This is a true story of a man who traveled back in time 100 years ago during a near-death experience.

 |You see the vision of the spirit world|

-You are dead and exist as a spirit
+You are completely dead and exist as a spirit

 |You can teleport anywhere beyond time and space|

-Therefore, Kiuchi’s near-death experience is unique in the world, because he was once completely dead and became a ghost leaving his body behind, but he miraculously returned to his body and came back to life again.
+Therefore, Kiuchi’s near-death experience is unique in the world, because he was completely dead and once became a ghost leaving his body behind, but he miraculously came back to his body and came back to life again.

 By the way, have you ever acted unconsciously against your will?

-Perhaps, at that time, you may have been possessed by a ghost who passed away in the future, just as Kiuchi did.
+Perhaps, at that time, you have been possessed by a ghost who died in the future, just like Kiuchi did.